Honoring Dr. Martin Luther King, Jr. in metro Detroit

 Detroit

-The 20th Annual Detroit MLK Day rally and commemorates Dr. Martin Luther King Jr. here in downtown Detroit.
-The event is Monday, January 16th 2023 from noon to 3pm and begins at St Matthew's & St Joseph's Episcopal Church.
+The 21st Annual Detroit MLK Day rally and commemorates Dr. Martin Luther King Jr. here in downtown Detroit.
+The event is Monday, January 15th 2023 at noon and begins at St. Matthew's & St. Joseph's Episcopal Church.

 Southfield